Cookies

 Women in Brazil often have to make do with jobs in the informal sector with no security of any sort.
 But that is all in the past for Marina Bueno from São Paulo.
 The 24-year-old was invited to take part in the Women going Digital upskilling course on the basis of her social position and her grasp of English.
 Since then a lot has happened for the engineering student.
 ‘Thanks to the course, I can do a paid internship.
 I’m working on an industrial automation project.’

 Women going Digital is a cooperative venture involving GIZ, the German Chambers of Commerce in São Paulo and Maputo and the ExperTS programme.
 Since Portuguese is spoken in both Brazil and Mozambique, the same e-learning content can be used in the two countries.
 The German Chambers of Commerce in the partner countries established contact with the participating companies SAP, GFT and Siemens.
 In Mozambique, the Centro Cultural Moçambicano-Alemão – a German-Mozambican culture centre which is the official cooperation partner of the Goethe-Institut – is also on board.
 The cooperation arrangement benefits all sides.
-Participants receive access to well-paid, future-proof jobs, while companies that are often desperately looking for IT specialists get the skilled staff they need.
+Participants receive access to well-paid, future-proof jobs, while companies that are often desperately looking for IT

 A complete success – despite the pandemic